jonas-hurst/embeddings/README.md

 Description of the model configuration needed to generate the embeddings, e.g. what layers were extracted

+#### emb:embedding_size

+The size of the embedding.
+A embedding vector with 750 entries would have this field set `emb:embedding_size: [750]`.
+In case of multi-dimensional embeddings, the n-th entry in the array represents the length of the embedding in the n-th dimension.

 #### emb:embedding_quantization

 If the embeddings are quantized, indicate the quantization method.
 If this field is not provided or the value is "None", no quantization is assumed